jwallwork23/TohokuAdapt/README.md

     * Time series data can be stored and plotted using ``timeseries``.
 * A ``resources`` directory, containing bathymetry and coastline data for the ocean domain surrounding Fukushima.
 Mesh files have been removed for copyright reasons, but may be made available upon request.
-* Models on a realistic domain, which build upon the test script codes and apply the methodology to the 2011 Tohoku tsunami, which struck the Japanese coast at Fukushima and caused much destruction.
-These include:
+* Shallow water models ``shallow-water`` for (1) a realistic domain, applied to the 2011 Tohoku tsunami, which struck the Japanese coast at Fukushima and caused much destruction; and (2) test scripts on quadrilateral model domains.
+The following meshing strategies are implemented:
-    * ``firedrake-tsunami``, which solves the shallow water equations using the following meshing strategies:
     * fixed meshes of various levels of refinement, generated using [QMESH][6];
     * hessian based error estimate;
     * explicit a posteriori error estimator based on the shallow water residual;
     * 'domain of dependence' type estimator as used in Davis and LeVeque 2016;
     * goal-oriented mesh adaptivity, weighting the residual by adjoint solution data.
-    The latter two approaches encorporate automated differentiation techniques to generate adjoint data in the discrete sense.
-    * ``thetis-tsunami``, which provides the same functionalities as ``firedrake-tsunami``, but integrated within the coastal and ocean modelling software provided by Thetis.
-* Test problems ``advection-diffusion``, ``shallow-water`` and ``rossby-wave`` for advection diffusion and linearised non-rotational and rotational shallow water equations, respectively, defined on quadrilateral model domains.
-In each case, there is functionality to run fixed mesh or mesh adaptive simulations.
+* An ``advection-diffusion`` test problem, on a quadrilateral model domain.

 For feedback, comments and questions, please email j.wallwork16@imperial.ac.uk.